 Soliciting feedback from your teammates can be tricky when you aren’t in the same place.
 This workflow allows teams to collect ongoing feedback, which often replaces the need for a formal meeting.

-It’s quite simple: set up your workflow so that when someone reacts to a message with the emoji of your choice, they’re sent step-by-step instructions – by way of a simple form – for sharing their feedback.
+It’s quite simple: set up your workflow so that, when someone reacts to a message with the emoji of your choice, they’re sent step-by-step instructions – by way of a simple form – for sharing their feedback.
 Once submitted, the person who initially requested the feedback automatically receives new responses via direct message.
 Try this workflow if you’re gathering feedback for a pitch deck, blog post or design.

 Workflow Builder is available to customers on any paid Slack subscription.
-Looking for more templates?
-We have more pre-built workflows that can be customised in just a few clicks.